 Consider this, however: you have received lessons (i.e., “hard knocks”) and expert-level feedback in informal personality assessment.
-Pretty much every decision you’ve ever made about someone has been followed by some type of relevant feedback.
-How did that roommate you chose in your early 20s workout?
+Some relevant feedback has followed pretty much every decision you’ve ever made about someone.
+How did that roommate you chose in your early 20s work out?
 Remember that plumber you trusted?
 How did he do?
 What about the last ten people you hired or promoted?

 You can look back at the outcomes of your decisions.
 Reflect on this for a moment.
 Think about some of the calls you made that were spot on – and some of the calls you made that were far from spot on.
 What factors influenced those decisions?
 What are some of your biases and blind spots that have reduced the effectiveness of your informal personality assessments over the years?
 Also, what are your strengths in this area?
 Under what circumstances are you especially good at judging others?